shivmangalsingh/INT-248_project/README.md

- Face Mask Detection Using Customized CNN
+ Face Mask Detection Using Customized CNN.
- More details and working see the report.
+ For more details and working of project Please see the report.